rsilvabenevides/eqcos.org/_pages/home.md

 permalink: /
 ---

-<p style="text-align: justify;"> **News: Our group is starting at the Univesity of São Paulo!** We will start to build our lab and there will be plenty of opportunities for Ph.D., master and bachelor students.
+<p style="text-align: justify;"> **News: Our group is starting at the University of São Paulo!** We are starting to build our lab and there will be plenty of opportunities for Ph.D., master's, and bachelor students.
 Send an <a href="mailto:rsilvabenevides@gmail.com">email</a> to Rodrigo for more info. </p>

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >